cx-cloud-101/speedtest-workshop/azure/receiving-speeds.md

 Before we try to send data from the logger to the API, we probably should implement some form of logging, so SpeedTestApi can inform us that it has received a TestResult.
 One way of doing this is just to use `Console.WriteLine(...)` like we did in the logger, but [ASP.NET Core supports a logging API](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0) out of the box, so instead we'll try to be fancy this time.

 ### Injecting an instance of ILogger
 Most things in ASP.NET Core is composed using [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0).
 This means, without going into details, that ASP.NET Core can supply our controller (and other classes) with instances of objects we want to use for different things.
-This can be home made objects, like a database service for storing and retrieving information from a database, or built in objects, like the instance of `ILogger` that we need to use the logging API.
+This can be homemade objects, like a database service for storing and retrieving information from a database, or built in objects, like the instance of `ILogger` that we need to use the logging API.

 Open SpeedTestController again, and add a using-statement declaring that we want to use the logging extensions in Microsoft.Extensions.Logging.